CX STATS

 EX STATS

-With more than half of the world’s employees feeling disengaged, organizations face the risk of diminished productivity, higher turnover rates, and a workforce that doesn’t feel connected or committed to the company’s vision.
+With more than half of the world’s employees feeling disengaged, organisations face the risk of lower productivity, higher turnover rates, and a workforce that doesn’t feel connected or committed to the company vision.

 Investment in EX boosts engagement